(Last Updated On: February 26, 2023)

 top view of raised centerpiece.

 As always get creative, use your favorite flowers just make sure they are dainty.
-For color palettes go with what you like whether it be colorful blooms or a more muted collection of beautiful flowers.
-You can also choose your blooms to coordinate with your table setting.
+For color palettes go with what you like – it be colorful blooms or a more muted collection of beautiful flowers.
+You can also choose your blooms for this easy easter centerpiece to coordinate with your table setting for a pretty table.

 my signature, a drawing of me holding a coffee cup that says Create.